edbaranov/On-Computing-Scalable-t-wise-Coverage-Estimator-Experiments/README.md

 8) SamplingCA:
 `./SamplingCA -input_cnf_path <benchmark_name> -seed 1 -k 100 -output_testcase_path <output_file>`

 For the latter 3 tools `<output_file>` format has to be converted.
-We provide a python script `convert.py` in the supplementary materials.
+We provide a python script `convert.py`.
 The usage is:
 `python3 convert.py --tool <tool_name> --outputfile <samples_file> <output_file>`
 `<tool_name>` is one of the samplingca, ls-sampling, cmsgen; `<output_file>` is the tool output; `<samples_file>` is the file created by the script with a format supported by ApproxCov